Skip to content

 f.
 National Textile Museum

 The National Textile Museum is another Moorish-style building in the old Colonial District of Kuala Lumpur.
 It is also near the Sultan Abdul Samad Building.
-In the museum, there are four exhibits with a wide range of collections of traditional costumes, jewellery, and batik.
+The museum has four exhibits with a wide range of collections of traditional costumes, jewellery, and batik.
 Admission is free.

 g.
 Medan Pasar Clock Tower

-Another attraction in the Colonial District is Medan Pasar Clock Tower or the Old Market Clock Tower.
+Another attraction in the Colonial District is the Medan Pasar Clock Tower or the Old Market Clock Tower.
 It is an Art Deco tower that completely revolutionised the design of that time.
-Enjoy the soaring lines of the clock tower and the sun-ray decoration on the wooden panelling around its base.
+Enjoy the clock tower’s soaring lines and the sun-ray decoration on the wooden panelling around its base.

 Near the clock tower, there is a glamorous Victorian fountain.
-It is a multi-tiered art nouveau fountain that is one of the last traces of the British Colonial era in Malaysia.
+It is a multi-tiered art nouveau fountain that is one of Malaysia’s last traces of the British Colonial era.
 Additionally, there are three-storey shophouses near the clock tower.
-They have a wonderful combination of Art Deco, Neo-classical, and Utilitarian architectural styles.
+They have an excellent combination of Art Deco, Neo-classical, and Utilitarian architectural styles.

 h.
 Saint Mary’s Cathedral